 What Happens If An Obstacle Is Unavoidable?

 - Cruise ships have rounded edges on the bottom of the hull, which makes it easier for the ship to roll with the waves and then return to its original position.
-They also have several ballast tanks, which are water-filled tanks used to provide additional stability and distribute the load evenly.
+They also have several ballast tanks, which are water-filled tanks that provide additional stability and distribute the load evenly.
 These features help the ship handle rough seas in a way that older ships could not.

 Of course, no system is perfect, and cruise ships are not invincible.
-They typically have less hull strength than ocean liners, but they are equipped with better radars to avoid obstacles like icebergs.
+They typically have less hull strength than ocean liners but are equipped with better radars to avoid obstacles like icebergs.
 If a cruise ship were to hit an iceberg, it could potentially cause serious damage to the hull.

 Are Cruise Ships Failsafe?